What do you do when money is tight and you have a family? Get tips about raising children on a tight budget while still enjoying life.

-This was hardly a picture of living below poverty level, either (or anywhere near it).
-My husband and I had jobs, all sorts of insurance, and a spacious apartment.
-We had too many comforts that passed as luxuries for many others.
+This was hardly a picture of living below the poverty level, either (or anywhere near it).
+My husband and I had jobs, all sorts of insurance coverage, and a spacious apartment.
+We were a typical middle-income family and had too many comforts that passed as luxuries for many others.

 Still… having $86 at the end of the month was a disheartening realization.
 It was especially tough when we were already frugal but with hardly any breathing room left.

 Raising children on a tight budget became a reality as we went from one child to three.
 Like many families, we were straddled with child care costs higher than the rent or the taxes we paid.
 We also had “responsible” expenses like life insurance and 401(k)s we couldn’t stop paying.

 After a while, it helped when my eldest went to kindergarten and we no longer had to pay for his preschool costs.
 But over time, we still experienced moments of tightening our budget.